 OpenMP is an application programming interface that lets you write parallel programs on shared memory platforms.
 In a parallel section, OpenMP code can create multiple threads that run on separate cores, executing their shares of the total workload concurrently.
-OpenMP is suited for the Mahuika and Māui HPCs as each platform has 36, respectively 40 physical cores per node.
+OpenMP is suited for the Mahuika and Māui HPCs as each platform has 36 and 40 physical cores per node respectively.
 Each physical core can handle up to two threads in parallel using Hyperthreading.
 Therefore you can run up to 72 threads on Mahuika and 80 threads on Maui.

 The environment variable that controls the number of threads is OMP_NUM_THREADS, e.g.,

 allows OpenMP code to fork 16 threads.
 To make sure that resources requested from SLURM and used by your program are consistent, is usually a good idea to set

 in your SLURM script - although this can sometimes be more complicated, e.g., with TensorFlow on CPUs.

 On Mahuika, you will be charged for the number of physical cores that you requested - the second logical core on a physical core is free, although SLURM always reports both cores.
 On Māui you will be charged for full nodes.